lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 pipeline for the analysis of such data using several Bioconductor packages for the R statistical programming environment.

-The main package to analyse protein localisation data is `r Biocpkg("pRoloc")`, which offers a set of dedicated functions for the analysis of such data. *[pRoloc](http://bioconductor.org/packages/pRoloc)* itself relies on `r Biocpkg("MSnbase")` to manipulate and process quantitative proteomics data.
+The main package to analyse protein localisation data is *[pRoloc](http://bioconductor.org/packages/pRoloc)*, which offers a set of dedicated functions for the analysis of such data. *[pRoloc](http://bioconductor.org/packages/pRoloc)* itself relies on *[MSnbase](http://bioconductor.org/packages/MSnbase)* to manipulate and process quantitative proteomics data.
 Many other packages are used by *[pRoloc](http://bioconductor.org/packages/pRoloc)* for clustering, classification and visualisation.

 In this workflow, we will describe how to prepare the spatial proteomics data starting from a spreadsheet containing quantitative